-If you’re facing big bills from a medical emergency, you probably have a million questions: Where do I start?
+If you’re facing big bills from a medical emergency, you probably have many questions: Where do I start?
 What am I supposed to do?
 How do I pay this?
 What about my other debts?

 But we have good news: You can take steps to make the debt-paying process—and possibly the debt itself—less overwhelming.

 The first thing to do, as tough as it sounds, is take a deep breath and stay calm.
 When you aren’t panicking, it’s easier to sort through the medical mess.
 Deal with one issue at a time.
 Once you’ve collected your thoughts, you can focus on taking care of the debt.
 So let’s get started.